How to Propagate Bromeliads from Pups | Bromeliad Propagation from Pups (Offsets)

 Empty and refill the 'vase' regularly to prevent growth of bacteria which may cause the water to become smelly.

-Temperature: The best temperature for most Bromeliads indoors is an average warmth with a minimum of 150C.
+Temperature: The best temperature for most Bromeliads indoors is an average warmth of 18-280C.
 However, to bring a bromeliad to flower requires temperatures above 260C.

-Humidity: Bromeliads require a humid enviroment inorder to thrive.
-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.
+Humidity: Bromeliads require a humidity of 60-70% to thrive.
+To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a bathroom or a terrarium.
+Learn more on how to raise humidity for houseplants.

 Fertilizer: Feed Bromeliads with a liquid fertilizer (foliar feed) every 2 weeks during the growing season but do not feed during the cold season as growth is minimal at this time and it may lead to fertilizer burn.